Pilot Operated, Spool Type, Slip-In Valve – PDMC10S30P

 - Hardened and ground valve components to ensure minimal wear and extended service life

-- Application example: clutch control
+- Some application example: clutch control